bbkane/dotfiles/nvim2-min/README.md

 Let's save this, then make a new experiment that sets envvars to change stdpath (stdpath looks like it reads envvars each time).
 Then I can use stuff more directly (because things are still getting in my ~/.local/share/nvim directory

+# nvim3-stdpath

+Ok.
+At the top of this init.lua, let's change the envvars that stdpath reads from, then checkout the runtime path and see what happens